esphome/esphome-docs/components/wifi_now.rst

 - **channel** (*optional*, integer from 1 to 12):
   Channel set on startup.
-  wifi_now component will never adjust the channel when other components like Wifi changes channel (current version) if not set the wifi_now depends on other component setting the channel.
+  The ``wifi_now`` component will never adjust the channel when other components like when Wifi changes the channel (current version). if not set, ``wifi_now`` depends on other the component to set the channel.

-- **password** (*optional*, string): master password, wifi_now derives the master aes key by using the first 16 bytes of md5sum
+- **password** (*optional*, string):
+  This is the master password. ``wifi_now`` derives the master aes key by using the first 16 bytes of the md5sum of the password.

 - **aeskey** (*optional*, 16 bytes in the form xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx):
-  master aes key, needs to be the same an all devices. password and aeskey are exclusive. if not set by aeskey or password the ESP-Now default key is used.
+  This is the master aes key, needs to be the same an all devices.
+  Password and aeskey are exclusive.
+  If not set by aeskey or password the ESP-Now default key is used.

 - **peers** (*required*, list of peer):
-  All peers this device can communicate with
+  A list of all peers this device can communicate with.

-  - **id** (*required*, identifier): local id of the peer, this is used as a reference for wifi_now.send action
+  - **id** (*required*, identifier):
+    Local id of the peer, this is used as a reference in the wifi_now.send action.

-  - **bssid** (*required*, mac addressm 6 bytes in the form xx:xx:xx:xx:xx:xx) Basic Service Set Identification aka.
+  - **bssid** (*required*, mac address 6 bytes in the form xx:xx:xx:xx:xx:xx) Basic Service Set Identification aka.
 Station Mac Address of the peer

-  - **password** (*optional*, string): communication password, wifi_now derives the communication aes key by using the first 16 bytes of md5sum
+  - **password** (*optional*, string):
+    This is the communication password, ``wifi_now`` derives the communication aes key by using the first 16 bytes of the md5sum.

   - **aeskey** (*optional*, 16 bytes in the form xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx):
-    communication aes key, needs to be the same on the peer device. password and aeskey are exclusive.
+    This is the communication aes key.
+It needs to be the same on the peer devices.
+    Password and aeskey are exclusive.
-    if not set by aeskey or password communication will not be crypted. you can use 6 different aes keys on a device, behaiviour is undefined if more than 6 keys used.
+    If not set by aeskey or password communication will not be encrypted.
+    You can use 6 different aes keys on a device, behavior is undefined if more than 6 keys are used.

 Automations
 -----------